quicwg/ops-drafts/draft-ietf-quic-manageability.md

 After decryption, the client's Initial packet can be parsed to detect the CRYPTO frame(s) that contains the TLS ClientHello, which then can be parsed similarly to TLS over TCP connections.
-The client's Initial packet may contain other frames, so the first bytes of each frame need to be checked to identify the frame type, and if needed skip over it.
-Note that the length of the frames is dependent on the frame type.
-In QUIC version 1, the packet is expected to contain only CRYPTO frames and optionally PADDING frames.
-PADDING frames, each consisting of a single zero byte, may occur before, after, or between CRYPTO frames.
-There might be multiple CRYPTO frames.
-Finally, an extension might define additional frame types which could be present.
+Note that there can be multiple CRYPTO frames, and they might not be in order, so reassembling the CRYPTO stream by parsing offsets and lengths is required.
+Further, the client's Initial packet may contain other frames, so the first bytes of each frame need to be checked to identify the frame type, and if needed skipped over it.
+Note that the length of the frames is dependent on the frame type; see {{Section 18 of QUIC-TRANSPORT}}.
+E.g. PADDING frames, each consisting of a single zero byte, may occur before, after, or between CRYPTO frames.
+However, extensions might define additional frame types.
+If an unknown frame type is encountered, it is impossible to know the length of that frame which prevents skipping over it, and therefore parsing fails.

 ## Flow Association {#sec-flow-association}